Gennadiyev/unipose/README.md

 ### Dataset issues

-In the latest version of UniPose, we added `unipose.cocotools` as an adapted version of `pycocotools` that supports our use case.
+In the latest version of Unipose, we added `unipose.cocotools` as an adapted version of `pycocotools` that supports our use case.
 However, the original `pycocotools` is still required.
-Please update to the latest version of UniPose if you are using an older version.
+Please update to the latest version of Unipose if you are using an older version.

 ### Since it has the same name, is this project affiliated with that UniPose?

-This project has the same name as [bmartacho/UniPose](https://github.com/bmartacho/UniPose).
-However, this project is not affiliated with the project or [paper](https://arxiv.org/abs/2001.08095) in any way.
+We prefer to be styled as `Unipose` instead of `UniPose`.
+Despite the similar name as [bmartacho/UniPose](https://github.com/bmartacho/UniPose), we are not affiliated in any way.